salrashid123/gcp_tokendistributor/gcloud_setup/README.md

 ## gcloud CLI Sequence

-The following sequence uses gcloud CLI for the same steps as terraform
+The following sequence uses gcloud CLI for the same steps as terraform.

+>> Note, the following sequence does NOT use a VPN for simplicity

 ### TokenServer